 Donuts, randomness, cold chips

-"The research field of our Cluster of Excellence ct.qmat–topological quantum physics–promises revolutionary insights and groundbreaking developments.
-But the subject is still so young that it will take quite a few years before it arrives in classroom.
+"The research field of our Cluster of Excellence ct.qmat – topological quantum physics – promises revolutionary insights and groundbreaking developments.
+But the subject is still so young that it will take quite a few years before it arrives in the classroom.
 We are trying to bridge this gap with the app," explains Matthias Vojta, Professor of Theoretical Solid State Physics at Technische Universität (TU) Dresden and spokesperson of the Dresden branch of the ct.qmat research alliance.
 Topological quantum physics uses topology – a branch of mathematics – as a tool to theoretically describe the interior of novel quantum materials.
 This is a Nobel Prize-winning research approach that ct.qmat applies.

 Attracting female physicists

-The game app "Kitty Q - A quantum adventure" is expected to be released on 13.10.2021 worldwide in the App Store and Play Store and is free of charge.
+The game app "Kitty Q - A quantum adventure" is expected to be released on October 13, 2021, worldwide in the App and Play Stores and is free of charge.
 A digital press conference is planned around the day of the release.
 Registration at Katja.Lesser@tu-dresden.de.

 Date & Facts